Understanding a Habitual Traffic Offender in Florida

 On the contrary, committing a number of traffic violations over a short amount of time, or committing serious traffic crimes can earn one the classification of a “habitual traffic offender.”

 Jail time for a habitual traffic offender in Florida varies depending on the circumstances of the case.

 Consider the following about what you should know about habitual traffic offender Florida jail time.
 Also, be sure to reach out to our experienced traffic and criminal defense law firm for more information.

-As found in Florida Statutes Section 322.264, a habitual traffic offender is any person whose traffic record shows that the person has accumulated a specific number of convictions or a specific number of convictions within a five-year period.
+As found in Florida Statutes Section 322.264, a person with a habitual traffic offender status is any person whose traffic record shows that the person has accumulated a specific number of convictions or a specific number of convictions within a five-year period.

 So, if you receive three, or more, of the following convictions in a five-year period, you will be a habitual traffic offender in Florida:

 - Voluntary or